grzegorz2047/SurvivalCG/README.md

 Feel free to donate any amount of money :) (paypal): http://bit.ly/1IA5PaX

 PS.
-Plugin doesn't generate mysql tables in database so you have to create it on you own.
+Plugin doesn't generate mysql tables in database so you have to create it on you own: https://drive.google.com/drive/folders/0Bw1f3oHYdM2nYXdwUGlwLWtCR0U